Children Innovating the Future

 European Educational Agency ELBA

-The EEA ELBA is the founder of Kosice International School, and part of the largest independent school operator in Slovakia – ELBA group.
+The EEA ELBA is the founder of Kosice International School and part of the largest independent school operator in Slovakia – the ELBA group.
 We are a family business operating schools for more than twenty years.
 Currently, we are delivering education in Slovakia to more than 1800 children and young people.
 We run 11 fully-accredited schools of different types around eastern Slovakia, including the prestigious Bilingual Secondary Grammar School in Prešov.
-We have long term experience in the roll-out and operation of early-years programs in kindergartens, primary and secondary education.
+We have long-term experience in the roll-out and operation of early-years programs in kindergartens and primary and secondary education.

 The family business was always trying to find the gap in the educational opportunities within the region.
 The growing number of professional ex-pats finding jobs in local and multi-national companies in Kosice, such as T-Systems, Diebold-Nixdorf or AT&T (and many others), have improved the economic situation in the region.
 This continued economic growth in Kosice brought new corporate investors like the American Chamber of Commerce (AmCham) in Slovakia.
 They have helped to analyse and support the concept of the first international school in the city.
-With the strong help of the AmCham office, its members, the British Chamber of Commerce (BritCham) and other stakeholders in the region, we have been able to open the first international primary school in Eastern Slovakia, which now incorporates Kindergarten, Primary and Middle School.
+With the strong help of the AmCham office, its members, the British Chamber of Commerce (BritCham) and other stakeholders in the region, we have been able to open the first international school in Eastern Slovakia, which now incorporates Kindergarten, Primary and Middle School.